+- Specific tasks with requirements and evaluation options;

+- Diary entries;

 - Accumulation portfolio;

 - Opportunity to contact a teacher or mentor / practice manager;

 - Non-formal learning achievements.

 It would be good if the learner could add specific steps or achievable results that he / she has set for his / her own growth or for a non-formal education program that he / she wants to learn.